deveshyngle/CS50-Solutions/README.md

 As for the Final Project , I made a very basic HTML website which barely qualifies as a project.
 I'll add its code later on.

 KTHXBAI!!

+*Disclaimer*
+I do not own any piece of code and this is only for refrence purposes.(yeah,right)